Institute for Biodiversity and Ecosystem Dynamics

 The Institute for Biodiversity and Ecosystem Dynamics (IBED) is one of the ten research institutes of the Faculty of Science of the Universiteit van Amsterdam.
 IBED employs more than 100 researchers, with PhD students and Postdocs forming a majority, and 30 supporting staff.
 The total annual budget is around 10 m€, of which more than 40 per cent comes from external grants and contracts.
-The main output consist of publications in peer reviewed journals and books (on average 220 per year).
+The main output consists of publications in peer reviewed journals and books (on average 220 per year).
 Each year around 15 PhD students defend their thesis and obtain their degree from the Universiteit van Amsterdam.
 The institute is managed by a general director appointed by the Dean of the Faculty for a period of five years, assisted by a business manager.

 Mission statement

 The mission of the Institute for Biodiversity and Ecosystem Dynamics is to increase our insights in the functioning and biodiversity of ecosystems in all their complexity.
 Knowledge of the interactions between living organisms and processes in their physical and chemical environment is essential for a better understanding of the dynamics of ecosystems at different temporal and spatial scales.